influxdata/influxdb/docs/style_guide.md

 Thus, we choose to use a consistent set of idioms throughout our code so that it is easier to read and understand for both existing and new contributors.

+## Unsafe and Platform-Dependent conditional compilation

+### Avoid `unsafe` Rust

+One of the main reasons to use Rust as an implementation language is its strong memory safety guarantees; Almost all of these guarantees are voided by the use of `unsafe`.
+Thus, unless there is an excellent reason and the use is discussed beforehand, it is unlikely IOx will accept patches with `unsafe` code.

+We may consider taking unsafe code given:

+1. performance benchmarks showing a *very* compelling improvement
+2. a compelling explanation of why the same performance can not be achieved using `safe` code
+2. tests showing how it works safely across threads

+### Avoid platform specific conditional compilation `cfg`

+We hope that IOx is usable across many different platforms and Operating systems, which means we put a high value on standard Rust.

+While some performance critical code may require architecture specific instructions, (e.g. `AVX512`) most of the code should not.

 ## Errors